zen-masters/Zen-BBQ/mkdocs/bake-tutor-1.md

-# Quick Guide How to Bake Mormal Map
+# Quick Guide How to Bake Normal Map

 ## Prepare UVs